-You can feed a red-eared slider once daily, however what you are feeding it depends on how old your turtle is, because younger red-eared babies and juveniles should eat protein daily, whereas older sliders should eat primarily a vegetable-based diet.
+You can feed a red-eared slider once daily, however what you are feeding it depends on how old your turtle is.
+Younger red-eared babies and juveniles should eat protein daily, whereas older sliders should eat primarily a vegetable-based diet.

 As a red-eared slider owner, I can tell you that their appetite is huge!

 I could literally feed giant handfuls of tender filet mignon steak to my slider 3x a day and it would still appear to be starving as I gave it a 4th serving.